VOCAL MUSIC EDUCATION

 The 6th annual National Chorale Middle School Choral Festival took place May, 2019, with Steven Vaughan as Guest Conductor.
 The 9th annual Elementary School Choral Festival took place May, 2019, with JessAnn Smith as Guest Conductor.
 Both took place at the Professional Performing Arts School in Manhattan with over 1,000 young student singers participating.

-National Chorale Vocal Music Education Initiatives often include many schools with large numbers of culturally underserved children.
-Participation in these programs integrates students into the school community, encourages them to attend school regularly and improves their academic skills.
-National Chorale hopes to increase the number of programs in schools to include and bring the joys of singing and music to as many young people as possible through the following projects:
+National Chorale's Vocal Music Education Initiatives often involve multiple schools with culturally underserved children.
+Participation in these programs helps to integrate students into the school community, encourages regular school attendance, and improves their academic skills.
+National Chorale aims to expand the number of programs in schools to include and bring the joys of singing and music to as many young people as possible through the following projects:

-• Year-long Artist-in-Residence Programs in which Chorale artists work with students weekly through the school year in elementary, intermediate and high schools.
+Year-long Artist-in-Residence Programs allow Chorale artists to work with students weekly throughout the school year in elementary, intermediate, and high schools.

-• Concert tours of schools in all 5 Boroughs, including performances and workshops with the choirs in each school.
+Concert tours bring the magic of music to schools across all 5 Boroughs, with captivating performances and engaging workshops alongside the talented choirs in each school.

-Each year, these Chorale programs offer more than 5,000 New York City children the opportunity to participate in a wide range of exciting vocal music activities.
+Every year, these Chorale programs provide over 5,000 New York City children with the chance to engage in a diverse array of exciting vocal music activities.

-The Handel’s Messiah Sing-In at David Geffen Hall, for 55 years New York’s most popular Holiday Season annual music event includes hundreds of student singers.
+For 55 years, the Handel's Messiah Sing-In at David Geffen Hall has been New York's most popular Holiday Season annual music event, featuring hundreds of student singers.

 Free student tickets to Chorale concerts at David Geffen Hall allows more than 1,200 students to attend Chorale performances at Lincoln Center each Season.